 What are iron valence electrons?

-We will also talk about the different types of electron configurations that can occur in iron atoms.
+- Different types of electron configurations can occur in iron atoms.

 Valence electrons are the outermost shell electrons that are responsible for determining how the atom will react with other atoms and hence, their chemical properties.